Buyeo: Culture

 The same text states that the Buyeo language was similar to those of its southern neighbours Goguryeo and Ye, and that the language of Okjeo was only slightly different from them.

 Based on this account, Ki-Moon Lee grouped the four languages as the Puyŏ languages, contemporaneous with the Han languages of the Samhan confederacies in southern Korea.

-The earliest mentions of the Korean practice of wearing Minbok are also from this source.
+The earliest mentions of the Korean practice of wearing minbok (white hanbok for daily use) are also from this source.
 The text reads: